djmattyg007/freiner/README.rst

 The French word "freiner" means "to slow down", which is what you'll need to do if you are rate-limited :)

+Currently this project supports Python 3.7, 3.8 and 3.9.

 History
 -------